 Deep frying is not the healthiest method of cooking, but learning to deep fry at home is a great way to fix an occasional treat for your family.

-Corn Oil – Best Oil For Frying French Fries
+1. Corn Oil – Best Oil For Frying French Fries

 Corn oil is available both in a refined and unrefined state.
 Is corn oil good for deep frying?